-So yesterday, when we talked about the Great Siege of Malta, I mentioned toward the end that the Ottomans, despite losing that siege, were still one of the great military powers in the Mediterranean region (if not the greatest military power) for another century or more.
+So yesterday, when we talked about the Great Siege of Malta, I mentioned toward the end that the Ottomans, despite losing that siege, would remain one of the great military powers in the Mediterranean region for another century or more.
 Well, by 1683 it had been a century or more, and that year’s Battle of Vienna showed that the times, they had a-changed.
-It was the first major engagement of the 1683-1699 Great Turkish War, one of many wars fought between the Ottomans and the Habsburg Empire in the 16th-18th centuries and a war that ended with the first peace treaty the Ottomans ever signed at a total disadvantage, the Treaty of Karlowitz.
+It was the first major engagement of the 1683-1699 Great Turkish War, one of many wars fought between the Ottomans and the Habsburg Empire in the 16th-18th centuries and a war that ended with the first peace treaty the Ottomans ever signed at a complete disadvantage, the Treaty of Karlowitz.

 The Great Turkish War started in July 1683, when a massive (maybe 150,000 men or more) Ottoman army surrounded and besieged Vienna, which had only maybe 15,000 men to defend it.
 That city had been a long-standing Ottoman target, one they’d tried to take in 1529 to no avail.
 Their 1529 siege failed when heavy rains slowed down the big cannon-laden Ottoman army and left it with few remaining guns and too little time between the onset of the siege and the coming of colder fall and winter weather.
 They tried again in 1532, but the operation barely got off the ground before it was scuttled.
-This time, the Ottomans (who were nominally ruled by Mehmed IV but were really led by his Grand Vizier, Kara Mustafa Pasha) elected not to even bother bringing the kind of heavy artillery that had slowed the army’s advance in 1529, and as a result they arrived at Vienna with plenty of time to carry out a proper siege before winter.
+This time, the Ottomans (who were nominally ruled by Mehmed IV but were really led by his Grand Vizier, Kara Mustafa Pasha) elected not to even bother bringing heavy artillery, and as a result they arrived at Vienna with plenty of time to carry out a proper siege before winter.
 Smart, right?

-Well, uh, not really.
+Well, not really.
 The decision to leave the heavy artillery behind meant the army could march faster, sure, but it also meant that the Ottomans didn’t have any guns powerful enough to bring down Vienna’s walls.
-Another decision that came back to haunt the Ottomans was that they’d declared war against the Habsburgs in January of 1682, but took nearly 15 months to mobilize their army and actually set out (in March of 1683).
+The Ottomans’ decision to declare war against the Habsburgs in January of 1682 also came back to haunt them when it took them nearly 15 months to mobilize their army and actually set out (in March of 1683).
 This meant that there was a long period during which the Habsburgs and the rest of Europe knew that an invasion was coming, and they prepared by bolstering Vienna’s already formidable defenses and assembling armies that could be brought to the aid of the city once the Ottomans arrived.

-Additionally, Kara Mustafa Pasha apparently refused to commit to an all-out assault on Vienna, hoping to avoid the kind of wanton destruction and looting that would follow a violent Ottoman victory in favor of negotiating the city’s surrender.
-He preferred a negotiated surrender for two reasons.
-First, obviously, less war means less destruction of the city and its people, economy, etc. Second, if the city surrendered Ottoman soldiers wouldn’t get to do any of their usual plundering, which means all the movable wealth they might have carried off would have gone into the Ottoman treasury instead.
+Once the siege was in place, Kara Mustafa Pasha refused to commit to an all-out assault on Vienna, hoping to negotiate its peaceful surrender.
+He had at least two reasons for preferring that outcome.
+First, obviously, less war means less destruction of the city and its people, economy, etc. The Ottomans didn’t just want to raid Vienna, they wanted to capture it, and eventually to use it as a staging ground for campaigns deeper into Europe.
+Taking the city relatively intact would help facilitate that.
+Second, if the city surrendered Ottoman soldiers wouldn’t get to do any of their usual plundering, which means all the movable wealth they might have carried off would go into the Ottoman treasury instead.

 If I were to say at this point that one of the biggest problems the Ottoman Empire had in this period was a lack of competent leadership at its highest levels, hopefully you’d understand where I was coming from.

 While the Ottomans were expending their strength in a futile effort to crack open the walls of Vienna, two Christian relief armies were being assembled.
-The Holy Roman Emperor, Leopold I, formed one and placed it under the command of the Duke of Lorraine, Charles V. This army united with another, sent by the Polish-Lithuanian Commonwealth, under the direct command of the King of Poland/Grand Duke of Lithuania, Jan III Sobieski.
+The Holy Roman Emperor, Leopold I, formed one and placed it under the command of the Duke of Lorraine, Charles V. This army united with another, sent by the Polish-Lithuanian Commonwealth and under the direct command of the King of Poland/Grand Duke of Lithuania, Jan III Sobieski.
 Jan III took overall command of the joint force, which may have been as large as 100,000 men.
-They arrived on September 11, and made fairly quick work of the the Crimean, Moldovan, and Serbian forces that Kara Mustafa Pasha had positioned to stop an expected relief army.
+They arrived on September 11, and made fairly quick work of the the Crimean, Moldovan, and Serbian forces that Kara Mustafa Pasha had positioned at his rear in case of attack.

 On September 12, the relief army met the main Ottoman force outside Vienna’s walls.
-Kara Mustafa Pasha made another decision that turns out in hindsight to have been a tactical error, ordering some of his most capable units to continue trying to bust into the city instead of diverting them to meet the new arrivals.
+Kara Mustafa Pasha made another decision that turns out in hindsight to have been a tactical error, ordering some of his most capable units to continue trying to bust into the city instead of diverting them to meet the new threat.
 A last-ditch effort to undermine the walls failed when the mines were discovered and disarmed by the Viennese garrison, and meanwhile the Christian army had little trouble defeating the totally depleted Ottomans.
-The real back-breaker was a cavalry charge involving as many as 18,000 horsemen, led by Jan III himself, that is believed to be the largest cavalry charge in military history.
-The Ottomans upwards of 15,000 additional men just over the course of the final battle.
+The real back-breaker was a cavalry charge involving as many as 18,000 horsemen, led by Jan III himself, that is believed to be the largest cavalry charge in military history, at a time when the cavalry charge was generally losing its effectiveness as a military tactic.
+The Ottomans lost upwards of 15,000 additional men just over the course of the final battle.

 Jan III Sobieski during the battle, painted by 19th century Polish painter Juliusz Kossak (Wikimedia Commons)

 The Christians defeated the Ottomans again at the Battle of Párkány in early October, and Jan III was able to liberate the northwestern part of Hungary.
 Charles V, meanwhile, took advantage of the Ottoman disarray to add Serbia, Transylvania, and the southern part of Hungary to the Habsburgs’ domains.
 This was a fairly shocking development, in that it halted and even reversed three centuries, give or take, of steady Ottoman encroachment into Europe.
+Within a few years they would push the Ottomans out of Hungary altogether.
 On the defeated side, the Ottoman Janissaries saw to it that Kara Mustafa Pasha didn’t have to wallow in the agony of defeat for very long—they mutinied and executed him in Belgrade that December.

 Ottoman retreat and Habsburg advance following Vienna